button-inc/iot-system-prototype/app_vue/README.md

 bin/vueLocalDeploy.sh
 ```

+Ensure you have followed the README file located here: api/README.md

 ## Libraries Used
 ### Vuetify - Material UI Library
 - it is recommended to use inline styles with vuetify components instead of v-deep where necessary